 You'll also want to ensure that your first responder/review manager has a calm and cool demeanor.
 Verify they won't share sensitive or private information.
 Or, that they won't offer misleading or non-verifiable information.
 And, that they'll respond to clients with empathy and warmth.

 If you're building, managing and monitoring your review profiles you'll want to start with:

 Follow the 80/20 rule.
 Spend 80% of your time earning reviews for larger platforms (e.g. Google, Facebook, Yelp, Avvo, Martindale, Lawyers.com, etc.).

 Spend 20% of your time on smaller review sites.
 You can increase the amount of time spent on smaller sites as your review platform grows.

 What's the easiest way to retain clients and grow your law firm?

-It's sharing your reviews.
+It's marketing your reviews.